csware/si/README.md

   - You can use the shipped script `submissiondir/runtests.sh` which should be in `datapath` and configure `/etc/crontab`: `*/10 * * * *   tomcat   /srv/submissioninterface/runtests.sh`
   - Please make sure that you receive mails for the tomcat user in order to get errors of the cron task runner
 - Restart Tomcat
+- For using Docker-based tests
+    - Build the local `safe-docker` image, based on `safe-docker/Dockerfile` (e.g., `docker build --tag safe-docker .` in the `safe-docker` folder of this repository).
+So far, the image is only prepared for supporting Haskell, you might want to extend it according to your needs.
+    - Copy `safe-docker/safe-docker` to `/usr/local/bin/safe-docker` and make sure it is owned by `root:root` and has the permissions `700`, you might want to check the parameters passed to `docker`.
+    - On Debian-based systems you might need to lift some systemd restrictions by creating the file `/etc/systemd/system/tomcat9.service.d/gate-safe-docker.conf` containing:
+      ```
+      [Service]
+      NoNewPrivileges=false
+      PrivateTmp=no
+      ReadWritePaths=/tmp/
+      ```
+    - Set up `sudo` by inserting `tomcat ALL= NOPASSWD: /usr/local/bin/safe-docker` in `/etc/sudoers`

 Now GATE can be access using e.g. <http://localhost:8080/gate/> depending on your concrete local setup.